2025 Virginia's 11th congressional district special election

-A special election to determine the member of the United States House of Representatives for Virginia's 11th congressional district was held on September 9, 2025.
+The 2025 Virginia's 11th congressional district special election to determine the member of the United States House of Representatives for Virginia's 11th congressional district was held on September 9, 2025.
 The seat became vacant following the death of Democrat Gerry Connolly on May 21, 2025.
 The district was considered safely Democratic.

 Fairfax County Supervisor James Walkinshaw won the Democratic primary with 59% of the vote, defeating Irene Shin and Stella Pekarsky.
 Stewart Whitson, a former FBI agent, won the GOP primary with 39% of the vote.
 In the general election, Walkinshaw outraised Whitson by $1 million to $224 thousand.

-In the September 9 general election, Walkinshaw defeated Whitson by roughly 50 percentage points, a significant leftward shift from 2024.
+In the September 9 general election, Walkinshaw defeated Whitson by roughly 50 percentage points, a leftward shift from 2024.

 Background

 Incumbent representative Gerry Connolly died of esophageal cancer on May 21, 2025.
 Connolly had previously announced that he would not seek re-election in 2026.
 He was first elected in 2008, and had announced his cancer diagnosis shortly after being re-elected in 2024.
 In the United States, vacancies in the House must be filled by special elections.
 Under Virginia law, the governor schedules the special election and political parties handle their nominating processes themselves.
 Republican Governor Glenn Youngkin called a special election to be held on September 9, 2025.
 The deadline for candidates to file a candidacy was July 11, 2025.

 Based primarily in Fairfax County, this suburban district is widely regarded by political analysts to be a safely Democratic seat.
 The last time a Republican was elected to this district was in 2006, when Tom Davis was re‑elected.
 As of 2025, the seat has remained under Democratic control ever since, and Connolly won it by 67% to 33% in 2024.